lisp-mirror/eql5/examples/M-modules/quick/Tic-Tac-Toe/README.txt

 Since the logic of the buttons is defined in the QML file, changes to properties will be reflected immediately by the UI.

+Anywhere an 'objectName' is expected, you can optionally pass a QQuickItem directly, or NIL if you want to use the root item.

 Please see also "../qml-lisp/qml/example.lisp" for documentation on calling Lisp functions from QML.